 Organizations will invite donors to give through the Great Fish Community Challenge during the giving period of the campaign and to include their organization on the official donor form or through the online donation portal.
 Donations MUST be payable to the Whitefish Community Foundation AND be accompanied by an official donor form or made through the online donation portal.
 The Community Foundation processes the gifts and acknowledges donors with a tax receipt.
-Organizations will receive 100% of designated gift.
-There is a 2.9% fee accessed to credit card gifts only by the processor.
+Organizations will receive 100% of the designated gifts.
+There is a 2.9% to 3.5% fee accessed to credit card gifts only by the processor.
 Donors have the option to help cover this fee when checking out.
 At the end of the Challenge, the Foundation calculates a percentage match on the first $20,000 raised by the charity.

 No. Organizations must apply to participate but there is no fee to participate.
 Whitefish Community Foundation covers all of the costs advertising, marketing, administration, gift processing, and the Color Run and Community Celebration on September 12th.
 Gifts that are made by credit card are accessed the credit card processing fee, currently 2.9%.
 Gifts made by check, cash, IRA Rollover, and stock gifts are not accessed a fee.